Our Parents

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-He explains, “Abuse of patients who suffer from Alzheimer’s and other forms of dementia is underreported and often much more difficult to detect.”
-But if you visit regularly and ask the staff questions about your loved one’s behavior and treatment, while also keeping a close eye on your loved one’s progress, you’re more likely to notice any issues that are cause for concern.
+Fortunately, if you visit regularly and ask the staff questions about your loved one’s behavior and treatment while keeping a close eye on your loved one’s progress, you’re more likely to notice any issues that are cause for concern.

 People with dementia are at special risk of being mistreated and taken advantage of, but those who have loved ones willing to take the steps to protect them will have a far lower risk.
-Do what you can to provide legal protections to your loved ones along with making sure their general caregiving needs are covered as well.
+Do what you can to provide legal protection to your loved ones.
+This could involve looking into guardianship for a parent with dementia or offering legal and caregiving support.
 You can’t change the effects of the disease, but you can reduce the consequences of them.

 SHARE THE ARTICLE